 The Off-Site Committee does have concerns that there appear to be no policies of the College to ensure the distinction between board member and employee.
 Also, the documentation included policies that governing financial interests that create the potential for conflicts of interest.

-See section CS 3.2.3 of this report.
+See the recommendation of the On-Site Committee in section CS 3.2.3 of this report.